jsbueno/extraasync/README.md

 ----------------------

-Returns a future wrapping a synchronous call in other thread
+Returns a future wrapping a synchronous call in other thread:
+    the synchronous code will run concurrently while the asynchronous code keeps running, until the future returned is awaited.

-In a similar way to what `asyncio.loop.run_in_executor` do, but with improvements:
+This is similar to what `asyncio.loop.run_in_executor` do, but there are key differences:

 Most important: synchronous code called this way CAN RESUME calling async co-routines in the same loop down the